Becoming a certified specialist

 (revised 5/16/08) describe all requirements.
 The post-examination application

 can serve as a guide today to help you gather your materials.

 Once a candidate passes the examination and completes and submits a post-examination application, the application review process will begin.

 The Department of Legal Specialization will send out questionnaires to your references.
 Once the references have been returned, your application will be complete.
 An advisory committee with expertise in your area of law will review the applications and provide a recommendation to the California Board of Legal Specialization, who will make the final certification decision.
 The process generally takes about six months from the time you file your post-examination application.

 Current certified specialists and recertification

-Legal specialists must recertify their expertise in their field every five years by filing a recertification, but they do not need to take the examination again.
+- Every five years, legal specialists must recertify their expertise in their field by filing a recertification application, but they do not need to take the examination again.

 Questions?
 Contact the Department of Legal Specialization at email@example.com

 or at 415-538-2120.